Religion in South Africa

-Religion in South Africa is dominated by various branches of Christianity.
+Religion in South Africa is dominated by various branches of Christianity, which collectively represent around 85% of the country's total population.

 South Africa is a secular state with a diverse religious population.
 Its constitution guarantees freedom of religion.
-Many religions are represented in the ethnic and regional diversity of the population.
+Many religions are represented in the ethnic and regional diversity of the country's population.

 History

 A diverse variety of African Traditional Religions of the early Khoisan and later Bantu speakers were practiced in the region prior to contact with European seafarers and settlers.
 The first symbols of Christianity in southern Africa were in the form of crosses planted along the coast by early Portuguese seafarers.
 With the establishment of a trading post at the Cape of Good Hope by the Dutch in 1652, Christianity obtained a permanent foothold and gained converts among the indigenous population.
 This was reinforced by the arrival of the French Huguenots shortly thereafter.
 After the British occupations of the Cape in 1795 and 1806, this Christian tradition prevailed.

 During the twentieth century the majority of people from European descent were Christian Protestants.

 Islam was introduced by the Cape Malay slaves of the Dutch settlers, Hinduism was introduced by the indentured labourers imported from the Indian subcontinent, and Buddhism was introduced by both Indian and Chinese immigrants.
 Jewish settlers only began to arrive in numbers from the 1820s.

 The Baháʼí Faith was introduced to South Africa in 1911.
 The Baháʼí community decided to limit membership in its national assembly to black adherents when a mixed-race assembly was prohibited under Apartheid.
 As of 2010, it had the world's ninth largest population of Baháʼís, with nearly 240,000 members.

 The socially marginalized African Traditional Religion adherents have become more publicly visible and organised in a democratic post-apartheid South Africa and today number over 6 million, or approximately 15 percent of the population.